Seneliux/MinecraftSystemdUnit/README.md

     cd paper
     echo 'eula=true' > eula.txt

-3. Upload your files to the `/opt/minecraft/paper` directory from [this PaperMC page](https://papermc.io/downloads) by copying the address of the latest build and download (today is #416):
+3. Upload your files to the `/opt/minecraft/paper` directory from [this PaperMC page](https://papermc.io/downloads) by copying the address of the latest build and download (today is #416, 1.16.4 version):
 ```bash
 wget https://papermc.io/api/v2/projects/paper/versions/1.16.4/builds/416/downloads/paper-1.16.4-416.jar
  ```